-Portugal is certainly having a moment — or a few years — as a travel destination darling.
-People are finally realizing that between the architecture, landscape, culture, food, and affordability, this country deserves more than a passing glance or a quick city trip.
+Portugal is certainly having a moment — or a decade — as a travel destination darling.
+People are finally realizing that between the architecture, landscape, culture, and food, this country deserves more than a passing glance or a quick city trip.
 But when you are planning your Portugal itinerary, it can be hard to decide what to squeeze in, especially if you only have one week in Portugal and you are visiting from the United States or outside of Europe.

 On my second trip to Portugal, I spent 17 nights traversing the country, moving from place to place almost every day.
 But that is no way to spend a true vacation.
-If you only have 7 days in Portugal, you are better off just knocking out two (or max three) cities or regions and saving the rest for a return trip.
+While it is a small country, if you only have 7 days in Portugal, you are better off just visiting two (or max three) major cities or regions and saving the rest for a return trip.

-These itineraries don’t have to the Azores Islands, since those really deserve a week on their own, but I do have some tips for visiting the Azores and great suggestions on things to do on São Miguel, the largest of the nine islands.
-However, if you love wine, I’d recommend booking a small group tour with Oh My Cod Tours!
-This hand-curated tour showcases Pico island through adventure, food, and wine.
-And trust me, after visiting São Miguel and tasting Pico wine, I’m joining this tour as soon as I have the opportunity!
-You can save 10% with promo code WE3TRAVEL.
+These Portugal itineraries focus on the mainland and don’t include to the islands, since those really deserve a week on their own, but I do have some tips for visiting the Azores and great suggestions on things to do on São Miguel, the largest of the nine islands.

 Before you start planning your trip, you may also want to see my breakdown of how much a trip to Portugal costs to see how long you can afford to stay.
-Also, for these Portugal itineraries, I have focused on the mainland, since you really need more time if you want to include the islands.
+While Portugal is still more affordable than some neighboring European countries, it is no longer a pure budget destination.